shakes76/PatternAnalysis-2024/recognition/siamese-tranjamin/README.md

 ## Results

 The below figure shows the monitored training metrics over the best model run.
+This model was using the lightweight Siamese Network with the full dataset (see 'Replication').
 As seen from the graphs, the accuracy approaches 80% (ending on about 79%), with good scores for precision and recal as well.
 Because of the unabalanced dataset, accuracy may not be the most ideal metric to monitor, as it puts equal weights on both the positive and negative classes regardless of their proportions.
 Instead, it is more interesting to monitor the precision and recall.
 Recall is important in medical settings because we want maligant lesions to be identified at a high rate.
 However at the same time, precision is important because we don't want to misdiagnose.
 A good trade off between these two is F1 score (not plotted here), which is the harmonic mean of the two.

 ![alt text](assets/training_curves.png)